SalomeReav/urlshortener/README.md

 * `ShortUrlProperties`: a handy way to extend data about a short url
 * `Click`: the minimum data captured when a redirection is logged
 * `ClickProperties`: a handy way to extend data about a click
-* `QrCode`:  the minimun information about a qrcode
+* `QrCode`:  the minimum information about a qrcode

 ## Delivery